 My paintings lie between abstract and the figurative, drawing on landscape and still-life, dialogue with media and history.
 They are I hope, oblique observations on the world we live in.

-In celebration of the launch of a new Open House we’ve brought together a rich body of paintings, sculpture, photography, prints and cards from an exciting mix of innovative and diverse artists, drawing on a range of abstract and figurative themes.
-The venue in elegant Montpelier Crescent provides a sympathetic setting for contemporary Art at 21
+In celebration of the launch of a new Open House in 2019 we brought together a rich body of paintings, sculpture, photography, prints and cards from an exciting mix of innovative and diverse artists, drawing on a range of abstract and figurative themes.

 Kate was a member of Red Herring studios from1994 and joined Phoenix Brighton in 2008.
 During this time she has enjoyed working free-lance in a variety of media as a designer and maker, including: costume and set design, textiles, Youth/ community projects, residencies, teaching, and corporate events.

 More recently Kate has returned to painting having :

 ‘found my old painting again and what l saw this time was something deeply familiar on several levels.